 Since here the analysis and outcome of the pilot experiment are already described in the methods section (as the basis for the main experimental setup and procedure), you do not have to mention it again in the results section.
 Instead, you could choose the two main experiments to structure your results section (Discrimination and classification, Familiarization and adaptation), or divide the results into all your test measures and/or potential interactions you described in the methods section (e.g., Discrimination performance, Classification performance, Adaptation aftereffects, Correlation analysis).

-Manufacturer information: For laboratory or technical equipment, you need to provide the model, name of the manufacturer, and company’s location.
-The usual format for these details is product name (company name, city, state) for US-based manufacturers, and product name (company name, city/town, country) for companies outside the US.
+For laboratory or technical equipment, you need to provide the model, name of the manufacturer, and company’s location.
+The usual format for these details is the product name (company name, city, state) for US-based manufacturers and the product name (company name, city/town, country) for companies outside the US.